 When something is common among pagans and heathens, but never God’s people, this alone should be instructive.

-2. Choose burial over cremation, because burial was the practice of God’s people in the Old Testament.
+2. Burial was the practice of God’s people in the Old Testament.

 For we know that if our earthly house, this tent, is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.2 Corinthians 5:1